qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-3.rst

 After generating the source version of the application again you should be set up for testing and all should run as expected.

 I hope you enjoyed this little exercise and gained an idea how easy it is to internationalize an application using qooxdoo's help.
-As always, you can find the entire `code on GitHub <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/identica/step4.3>`_.
+As always, you can find the entire `code on GitHub <https://github.com/qooxdoo/qooxdoo/tree/%{release_tag}/component/tutorials/tweets/step4.3>`_.
 With that said, I want to encourage you to send me pull requests containing alternative translations we could add.
-It would be interesting to have the identica app in many different languages.
+It would be interesting to have the tweets app in many different languages.
 Really looking forward to your feedback and pull requests!